-Clinical features are mainly supportive of the diagnoses.
-Culture (growing the bacteria in the laboratory) of freshly obtained diarrhoea fluid is the only way to be certain of the diagnosis.
+Clinical feature is mainly supportive for the diagnoses.
+Culture (growing the bacteria in the laboratory) of freshly obtained diarrhea fluid is the only way to be certain of the diagnosis.
 But even this is not always positive, especially if the patient is already on antibiotics.